How Jamdesk Works

 What Triggers a Build

-For operational details—status monitoring, rollbacks, environment variables, and branch deployments—see Build & Deploy Lifecycle.
+For operational details (status monitoring, rollbacks, environment variables, branch deployments), see Build & Deploy Lifecycle.

 Security & Infrastructure